 - Cavities involving the dentinal layer of the tooth.

 - The recession of the gums in older people.

 - Cold weather.

 Consult a dentist to identify the cause of sensitivity.

-- If these procedures are not effective – root canal therapy is recommended.
+- If these procedures are not effective, it means that the infection is deep and requires root canal therapy.